IgniteUI/igniteui-xplat-docs/doc/kr/components/general-changelog-dv.md

     - chart.`ComputedPlotAreaMarginMode`
 * New Highlighting Properties
     - chart.`HighlightingMode` - Sets whether hovered or non-hovered series to fade, brighten
-    - chart.`HighlightingBehavior` - Sets whether the series highlights depending on mouse position eg. directly over or nearest item
+    - chart.`HighlightingBehavior` - Sets whether the series highlights depending on mouse position e.g. directly over or nearest item
     - Note, in previous releases the highlighting was limited to fade on hover.
 * Added Highlighting Stacked, Scatter, Polar, Radial, and Shape series:
 * Added Annotation layers to Stacked, Scatter, Polar, Radial, and Shape series: